Painless Hadoop / Ubuntu / EC2

 $ juju bootstrap

-$ juju deploy --repository "~/charms" local:hadoop-master namenode
+$ juju deploy --repository ~/charms local:hadoop-master namenode

-$ juju deploy --repository "~/charms" local:hadoop-slave datanode
+$ juju deploy --repository ~/charms local:hadoop-slave datanodes

-$ juju add-relation namenode datanode
+$ juju add-relation namenode datanodes

-optionally add slaves to scale horizontally
+optionally add datanodes to scale horizontally

-$ juju add-unit datanode
+$ juju add-unit datanodes

-$ juju add-unit datanode
+$ juju add-unit datanodes

-$ juju add-unit datanode
+$ juju add-unit datanodes

 (you can add/remove these later too)